15 - 29 Sep 2025

 Spice up your life in the home of curry.

-This vibrant culinary celebration brings together top chefs, sizzling street food, immersive cookalongs, flavour-filled talks and foodie tours inspired by curry cultures from across the globe.
+This vibrant culinary celebration brought together top chefs, sizzling street food, immersive cookalongs, flavour-filled talks and foodie tours inspired by curry cultures from across the globe.

-Expect a joyful fusion of food, culture and community in this two-week long celebration of curry.
+It was a joyful fusion of food, culture and community in a two-week long celebration of curry.

-Highlights include Theatre of Curry (24–26 September, Loading Bay).
-Three evenings blending performance and food, headlined by Dr Amir Khan – the GP and TV personality known from ITV’s Lorraine and Good Morning Britain – who will host a special evening of food, health and conversation.
-The programme also features a revival of the hit play Balti Kings and the new Bradford Curry Heritage Supper Club.
+Highlights included Theatre of Curry (24–26 September, Loading Bay).
+Three evenings blending performance and food, headlined by Dr Amir Khan – the GP and TV personality known from ITV’s Lorraine and Good Morning Britain – who hosted a special evening of food, health and conversation.
+The programme also featured a revival of the hit play Balti Kings and the new Bradford Curry Heritage Supper Club.

 - Opening Gala Dinner – 15 September, Bradford Live